 A Marcus by Goldman Sachs personal loan is a great choice for creditworthy borrowers who want to consolidate debt or make a large, one-time purchase or investment.
-Through Marcus, you can borrow up to $40,000 with rates between 6.99% and 24.99%.
+Through Marcus, you can borrow up to $40,000 with rates between 6.99% and 19.99%.
 Terms range from 3 to 6 years.
 For New York residents, rates range from 6.99% to 19.99% as of March 11.

-To qualify for a Marcus loan, you’ll generally need established credit history and a good credit score.
+To qualify for a Marcus by Goldman Sachs personal loan, you’ll generally need established credit history and a good credit score.
 We recommend that borrowers have FICO credit scores of at least 660 with at least two years of credit history.
 Many borrowers have credit scores between 700 and 750.
 While Marcus by Goldman Sachs personal loans do not require a minimum debt-to-income ratio, you’ll have a better chance of getting approved if yours is under 40%.
 It will also help to have a verifiable source of income, whether through personal employment or some other source.

 One area where we think the personal loans through Marcus shine is its transparent fee structure.
 If you take out a personal loan through Marcus, there are no fees -- no origination fees, no prepayment penalties, no application fees, no check processing fees and no late fees.
 If you pay late, for instance, you will only pay the extra interest accrued on the loan during the period you are late.
-Another feature of Marcus we like is the lender’s payment deferral program.
+Another feature we like is the lender’s payment deferral program.
 If you make 12 or more consecutive payments on your loan, you can defer one payment.
 Interest accrued during the deferral will be waived, and your loan terms will be extended one month (interest will be charged during this extra month).
 However, if you are late or miss a loan payment, you will not be eligible for this feature.

 You cannot use a Marcus by Goldman Sachs personal loan for educational expenses or to refinance existing student loans.
 Marcus by Goldman Sachs is available in all states except Maryland.

-To qualify for a Marcus personal loan, we recommend that borrowers meet the following criteria:
+To qualify for a personal loan through Marcus, we recommend that borrowers meet the following criteria: